Is Whatsapp Secure ? Know More About Whatsapp Security

 To reactivate WhatsApp after it has suspended, you first have to commit to WhatsApp rules, understand the case you have violated and act accordingly.
 In case you haven’t done serious damage, your account may be banned for a minimum of 48-72 hours.
-If it takes a longer time for WhatsApp to remove the ban, you need to send an email to firstname.lastname@example.org and politely inquire for reactivation.
-On the contrary, it may be suspended for life if the act you have pursued has dangerously occurred.
+If it takes a longer time for WhatsApp to remove the ban, you need to send an email to email@example.com and politely inquire about reactivation.
+On the contrary, you may lose it for life if the act you have pursued has dangerously occurred.
 Then all that you have in hand is creating a new account with a new phone number.

 WhatsApp Privacy Tips